 ‘Blue is the color, football is the game.
 We’re all together, and winning is our aim.
 So cheer us on through the sun and rain (they forgot the cold) ’cause Chelsea, Chelsea, Chelsea is our name.’ ( Refrain-refrain-refrain.)

-About 10 minutes into the match even guys from Alabama were humming in tune.
+About 10 minutes into the match even guys from Alabama were humming the tune.

 Dozens of wagering options were available right on the grounds, most of them final score and margin of victory based.
-Fortunately for Chelsea the match lasted 90 minutes as a lad named Willian put one past the Secretary of Defense in the 89th minute for a 1-0 home team win.
-Without Tim Howard, Chelsea easily would have scored three or four goals.
-In fact the first time the clubs played a month ago, it was a goal-fest with Chelsea winning 6–3.
+A lad named Willian, no typo, put one past the Secretary of Defense in the 89th minute for a 1-0 home team win.
+Without Tim Howard, Chelsea easily would have scored three or four goals which is about 60 points in the NFL.

-No such luck for this goal hungry American spectator but I must admit, in a game I would have shut off on TV, I found watching the entire field to be fascinating.
-Charlie tutored me in strategy- stuff I wish I would have known when I coached Jason’s six year old team.
-The longer the match lasted scoreless, the more intense it seemed to become.
-It ends after 90 minutes, tied or not.
+Despite the lack of scoring I must admit, in a game I would have shut off on TV, I found watching the entire field to be fascinating.
+Charlie Boyd tutored me in strategy- stuff I wish I would have known when I coached son Jason’s six- year-old team 20 years ago.
+The longer the match lasted scoreless, the more intense it became.
+It ends after 90 minutes, tied or not so Chelsea squeezed in the winner with virtually no time remaining.
 And most incredibly I even stayed for the whole game, not remembering the last time that happened.

 Birmingham pal Adam Cohen, a closet Premier League fan and West Ham (nee Oakland Raider type) supporter, told me that the Premier League atmosphere will be better than any college football game I’ve ever been to.
 I’m not going to debate it but if it’s Alabama-LSU or Alabama-Auburn and it’s 45 minutes from my driveway, that’s where you’ll probably find me next time.